Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 Sundried Leggings: First Impressions

 Upon opening the package that arrived at my door I was impressed at the professional manner in which the item came.
-The official looking outer package contained a branded fabric bag, inside which was my tights in a branded zip-lock pocket.
+The official-looking outer package contained a branded fabric bag, inside which were my tights in a branded zip-lock pocket.
 Someone has definitely thought about presentation and I was impressed.
-The branded fabric bag makes a great shoe or gym carry bag and you can never have too many zip lock envelopes for the various events I do whether it's for protection within a race bag or for use as a drop bag.
+The branded fabric bag makes a great shoe or gym carry bag and I can never have too many zip lock envelopes for the various events I do, whether it's for protection within a race bag or for use as a drop bag.

-At the £75 price point I would usually expect an emphasis on a ergonomic cut to a pair of running tights with multiple panels to create such an effect.
-The Sundried tights in comparison feature a simpler straight legged cut which you would generally expect of much cheaper sportswear.
+At the £75 price point, I would usually expect an emphasis on an ergonomic cut to a pair of running tights with multiple panels to create such an effect.
+The Sundried tights in comparison feature a simpler straight-legged cut which you would generally expect of much cheaper sportswear.

 A zipped side pocket at the waist works well for an energy gel or two or a set of keys although I'd have liked to have seen multiple pockets to stash things in whilst on short runs.
 I don't mind carrying a soft flask however would expect a high end priced pair of running tights to offer a little more in the means of storage whilst out on the trail.

 One of the features I particularly liked at first was the reflective stripe sewn in at the base of the legs alongside the relatively subtle lower leg logo as featured below.

 Having been sent a size small pair of tights, I must admit I normally opt for an extra small to cater for my jealousy-inducing 26-28 inch waist which I'm constantly told isn't right for someone in his 30s.
 The waistband was relatively deep and actually fairly snug for a 30-32 inch size.